Designer Tips for Using Color in the Garden

 Plants with red flower color in front of a large plant with red leaves

-If you find a combination clashes, add neutrals.
-Green, silver, white, and grey can all help soften contrast.
-Blue and purple also go with pretty much everything.
+• If a combination clashes, add neutrals.
+Green, silver, white, and grey can all help soften contrast, as can blue and purple.

-If you’re creating a garden meant to be seen from a distance, hotter or lighter colors will be easier to see than cool ones will.
-In this case, you might prefer to use brighter, lighter colors and contrast them with small splashes of cool colors.
+• If you’re creating a garden meant to be seen from a distance, hotter or lighter colors will be easier to see than cool ones will.

-In a small garden, you can use flower color to suggest a bigger space.
-Use primarily cooler colors around the perimeter; they’ll give a suggestion of distance.
+• In a small garden, you can use color to suggest a bigger space.
+Use cooler colors around the perimeter; they’ll give a suggestion of distance.

 2. Start with foliage.

 Flower color comes and goes, but you see foliage throughout the growing season.
-To create most impact in your garden borders, consider using a foliage accent color!
+So consider using foliage colors as an accent in otherwise green borders.
 Repeat your accent color at least three times to lead the eye through the garden.
-Accent foliage shines the most when surrounded by green, so just use one accent color per garden area.

 Maroon to “black” foliage creates depth in the garden and works especially well in a monochromatic color scheme with pink or red flowers.
-Plants with purple-leafed foliage include Japanese maple, smokebush, ninebark, coral bell, and weigela (seen in the title photo).
+Plants with purple-leafed foliage include Japanese maple, smokebush, ninebark, coral bell, and weigela.

 Photo of garden with yellow evergreen in the foreground